madihabdul/dataStructures/Transit/README.md

-creates a bus, walking, train, and scooter map system using a special multi layered linked list. creates the linked list, adds rows, and finds the best shortest path on the map for the user to use. can also create a deep copy of the linked list.
+creates a bus, walking, train, and scooter map system using a special multi layered linked list. creates the linked list, adds rows, and finds the best shortest path on the map for the user to use. can also create a deep copy of the linked list, as well as add and delete stops. shows knowledge of singly linked lists thorougly.